elliesolhjou/Green-Diary/README.md

 - **Django**: A high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 - **Bootstrap**: For responsive design, ensuring the application is mobile-friendly and accessible on various devices.
 - **PostgreSQL**: A powerful, open-source object-relational database system.
+- **HTML**: For structuring the platform's web pages.
-- **HTML/CSS**: For structuring and styling the platform's web pages.
+- **CSS**: For styling the platform's web pages.
 - **Django Authentication**: For managing user accounts and authentication within the application.
 - **Google Authentication**: To allow users to sign in with their Google accounts for a faster and secure login experience.
 - **Third-Party APIs**: Integration of external APIs to fetch vehicle data and calculate emissions accurately.

+## Live Website

+The live website will be available after deployment.
+This section will be updated with the URL to access the Green Diary platform.

 ## Getting Started